 There are many different moving parts to nutrition.

 At the simplest level, we believe nutrition should primarily be about nutrients.
 While focusing on foods and meals that contain more protein and fibre (along with less refined carbs AND fat) tends to lead to greater satiety, we have found the best approach is to focus on getting more nutrients per calorie.

 Rather than trying to restrict how much you eat, once you focus on giving your body what it needs, everything else falls into place.

-If you want to lose body fat without having to track everything you eat and fight against your instincts and hunger, focusing on getting more nutrients per calorie tends to lead us to eat fewer calories.
+If you want to lose body fat without tracking everything you eat and fighting against your instincts and hunger, focusing on getting more calories per calorie tends to lead us to eat fewer calories.